Data Models

 {

-"$schema": "https://raw.githubusercontent.com/docToolchain/Bausteinsicht/main/schema/bausteinsicht.schema.json",
+"$schema": "https://raw.githubusercontent.com/docToolchain/Bausteinsicht/main/schemas/bausteinsicht.schema.json",

 // Define available element and relationship kinds